Hackney Youth Parliament

 There are twenty four elected members of the Youth Parliament and four additional members from specialist forums (young people with disabilities, Young Carers and Looked-after Children).

-Elections for the 2016-18 Youth Parliament took place in October.
+Elections for the current 2016-18 Youth Parliament took place in October 2016.
 The Mayor of Hackney, Philip Glanville, announced the election results at a special event at Young Hackney Forest Road.
 Following a series of team building sessions our Youth Parliament are pumped and ready to influence change in our community.
 They’ve already started to take action by taking part in consultations for public health and distributing the Hackney Young People’s Survey; a way of gathering some valuable information from our boroughs young people.
 And that’s just the start, they also have some exciting campaigns lined up as well as a series of debates, which will be kicked off with their first in recognition of LGBT month.

 Check out more pictures from the event.